aravindprasad90/Classic-Cookie-Challenge/README.md

 Code - https://github.com/aravindprasad90/Classic-Cookie-Challenge/blob/master/matrix.c

+Time Complexity of Solution:
+O(N), N is number of elements in matrix

 Pros of Solution:
-Optimized usage of space (only 1 array used).
+1) Optimized usage of space (only 1 array used).

 Cons of Solution:
-1) A array/matrix member may be walked through more than once.
+1) A matrix member may be value-checked more than once.
 2) Optimizations in arguments could be possible, Usage of C++ class for it could be more readable and maintainable.